uetchy/Polyglot/README.md

 5. Activate `Polyglot` Extension
 6. Extension is now available

-Note: any pages that were already open before the extension was activated may need to be reloaded before the extension will work on them.
+Note: any pages that were already open before the extension was activated may need to be reloaded for the extension to work on them.

 # Usage